nihalzp/cartogram-web/doc/addmap/qgis_processing.md

 **Vertex editing**

+- Go to Layer > Toggle Editing
+- Go to Edit > Vertex Tool (All Layers).
+This will allow the movement of the polygon's vertices
+- On the map, zoom in to the vertices you wish to edit and move them to how you see fit

+Note: To make the polygons snap to lines or other vertices, you can use the Snapping Toolbar.
+Go to View > Toolbars > Snapping Toolbar and click it to use.

 ### Step 2.4: Exporting
 Once you are finished simplifying the map, you can now export it as a GeoJSON file